-VI.
+VII.
 CONCLUSION AND FUTURE WORK

-Despite the search space of the problem, both solvers reached an optimal solutions in cases that are feasible to real application.
-In the future, tuning options of the solvers must be explored.
-Another additional constraint to this problem could be the introduction of a case in which a single or several sensors are producing data with an higher priority.
-The problem can be easily reformulated to embrace that kind of situation modifying the objective function Equation 9.
+Despite the search space of the problem, both solvers reached optimal solutions in cases that are feasible to real application.
+In the future tuning options of the solvers must be explored.
+Another additional constraint to this problem could be the introduction of a case in which a single or several sensors are producing data with a higher priority.
+The problem can be easily reformulated to embrace that kind of situation by modifying the objective function Equation (9).
 SICStus Prolog shows a clear advantage in computation time.
-That difference can be the reflex of the number of lines of code needed to model the problem.
+That difference can be the reflex of the number of code lines needed to model the problem.
 SICStus Prolog required eight procedures (predicates), against 10 classes and 1 XML configuration file for the OptaPlanner implementation.
-The difference in modeling complexity possibly causes an additional overhead.
-Another important remark is that, given the experience of implementing the problem and playing with the solvers options, two contrasts can be highlighted: (1) SICStus Prolog is very intuitive at the problem modeling phase, on the other hand, OptaPlanner required more effort, both in implementing an perceiving the methodology; (2) tuning the solvers, for example the time out feature that allows to stop the solver in the desired time, is more intuitive in the OptaPlanner approach.
-Considering all pros and cons, SICStus Prolog most probably will be chosen to integrate the Smart Node in future work.
-This experiments were made offline, as future work, the Smart Component can embedd the optimization code and adopt a strategy to optimize the variance in idle CPU time until an optimal solution is found online.
-Although the time limit used was short, in a continuous operation environment, even if running in idle CPU time, the solvers will gradually converge to an optional solution.
+The difference in modelling complexity possibly causes an additional overhead.
+Another important remark is that, given the experience of implementing the problem and playing with the solvers options, two contrasts can be highlighted: (1) SICStus Prolog is very intuitive at the problem modelling phase, on the other hand, OptaPlanner required more effort, both in implementing an perceiving the methodology; (2) tuning the solvers, for example the time out feature that allows to stop the solver in the desired time, it is more intuitive in the OptaPlanner approach.